Doctors Note Logo

 Why You Developed Acid Reflux Out of Nowhere: The Science of Esophageal Inflammation

-Acid reflux often starts when the lower esophageal sphincter weakens or relaxes inappropriately, allowing stomach acid and digestive enzymes to inflame the esophageal lining.
-This can be triggered by dietary shifts, weight gain, certain medications, stress, aging, hiatal hernia, or pregnancy.
+Acid reflux occurs when the lower esophageal sphincter (LES) weakens or relaxes at the wrong time, allowing stomach acid and digestive enzymes to back up and inflame the esophageal lining.
+Common causes include:

 answer background